28thsly/api.single-sign-on/README.md

 ### Built With

-SSO is built with following:
+SSO is built with the following:

 * [Laravel](https://laravel.com)
 * [Laravel Passport](https://laravel.com/docs/8.x/passport)